Dickson Nwakaeme: SLNA

-In April 2012, Nwakaeme signed a five-month contract with Vietnamese League champions SLNA.
-He scored on his debut for SLNA, coming off the bench in the second half to score a 93rd-minute equalizer against Sai Gon Xuan Thanh in the 14th round of matches in the Super League.
+In April 2012, Nwakaeme signed a five-month contract with V.League 1 champions SLNA.
+He scored on his debut for SLNA, coming off the bench in the second half to score a 93rd-minute equalizer against Sai Gon Xuan Thanh in the 14th round of matches in the league.
 The game ended 2–2 and preserved SLNA's unbeaten start to the league.
 Nwakaeme refused to extend his contract with SLNA.

 Kelantan

 In February 2013, Nwakaeme went on a trial with Malaysia Super League team Kelantan.
 After two weeks of trialling, he signed a one-year contract with the club.
 He made his debut playing against Maziya Sports & Recreation Club at Sultan Muhammad IV Stadium in Kota Bharu during the 2013 AFC Cup campaign.
 On 13 April, in the club's fourth match of the AFC Cup his lone goal led Kelantan to an AFC Cup win over SHB Đà Nẵng.